 Are all crypto platforms now fully legal?

-No. Only SEC-licensed operators are allowed.
-The SEC maintains a public list of unregistered or irregular platforms.
+No. Only SEC-licensed operators are authorized.
+The SEC maintains information about registered and irregular platforms.

 Conclusion

-Nigeria has moved from uncertainty to a fully regulated crypto environment.
-ISA 2025 delivers clarity, protects investors, and lays the foundation for a more secure and transparent digital asset market.
+Nigeria has moved from uncertainty toward a more structured and regulated crypto environment.
+ISA 2025 provides legal clarity, supports investor protection, and contributes to a more accountable digital asset market.